 Following this offering, we will have two classes of authorized common stock: Class A common stock and Class B common stock.
 The rights of the holders of our Class A common stock and Class B common stock will be identical, except with respect to voting and conversion rights.
 Each share of Class A common stock will be entitled to one vote.
 Each share of Class B common stock will be entitled to ten votes and will be convertible at any time into one share of Class A common stock.
-All shares of our capital stock outstanding immediately prior to this offering, including all shares held by our executive officers, directors and their respective affiliates, and all shares issuable on the conversion of our outstanding redeemable convertible preferred stock, will be reclassified into shares of our Class B common stock effective in connection with this offering.
-Immediately following the completion of this offering, holders of our Class B common stock will own approximately % of the combined voting power of our outstanding capital stock, assuming no exercise by the underwriters of their option to purchase additional shares of Class A common stock from us in this offering.
+All shares of our capital stock outstanding immediately prior to this offering, including all shares held by our executive officers, directors and their respective affiliates, and all shares issuable on the conversion of our outstanding redeemable convertible preferred stock, will be reclassified into shares of our Class B common stock will own approximately 99.1% of the combined voting power of our outstanding capital stock, assuming no exercise by the underwriters of their option to purchase additional shares of Class A common stock from us in this offering.